Zeitsperre/PyConLT2024/slides.md

 **Average temperature from the years 1991-2020 baseline across 14 IPCC climate models at Montréal, Québec** (*extreme warming scenario: SSP3-7.0*)

 <!--
-This is an example of what we can calculate with `Xclim`; Here we have data from 14 climate models.
+Here's an example of what we can calculate with xclim.

-On the left is the average annual temperature for the province of Quebec, while on the right is the average change from a 1990-2020 baseline across the 14 models.
+On the left is the average annual temperature for Quebec for 30-year periods calculated from 14 different climate model projections.

+While the right shows us the change in average temperature based on years 1990-2020 across those 14 models until the end of the century.

+I just want to reassure you that for dramatic purposes, the values here are for the extreme climate change scenario.
+Also there's still time!
 -->

 ---